Does car insurance cover single vehicle accidents?

 How does insurance cover single vehicle accidents?

 The coverage will depend on the nature of the accident.
-If the damage is considered preventable, then collision coverage generally applies.
-If the damage is considered unavoidable and unexpected, then comprehensive coverage applies.
+If the damage is considered preventable, then collision car insurance coverage generally applies.
+If the damage is considered unavoidable and unexpected, then comprehensive car insurance coverage applies.

 Are single car accidents considered my fault?